sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/fosdem/index.md

 really fantastic talk and had some fun illustrations for explaining the goroutine lifecycle.

-{{< figure
-      src="./images/go-devroom.jpg"
-      link="./images/go-devroom.jpg"
-      target="_blank"
+{{<figure
+  src="images/go-devroom.jpg"
   title="Jesús Espino being introduced for his talk in the Go devroom" caption="As you can see from just the first slide, it was a very visually appealing presentation."
 >}}

 Another talk that I enjoyed was by Jonathan Hall who discussed the process of